cisagov/LME/README.md

 sudo -i podman logs -f $CONTAINER_NAME
 ```

-3. Check you can connect to elasticsearch
+3. Check you can connect to Elasticsearch
 ```bash
 #substitute your password below:
 curl -k -u elastic:$(sudo -i ansible-vault view /etc/lme/vault/$(sudo -i podman secret ls | grep elastic | awk '{print $1}') | tr -d '\n') https://localhost:9200
 ```

-4. Check you can connect to kibana
+4. Check you can connect to Kibana
-You can use an ssh proxy to forward a local port to the remote linux host.
-To login as the elastic admin use the username `elastic` and elastics password grabbed from the export password script [here](#grabbing-passwords)
+You can use a ssh proxy to forward a local port to the remote linux host.
+To login as the Elastic admin use the username `elastic` and elastics password grabbed from the export password script [here](#grabbing-passwords)
 ```bash
 #connect via ssh if you need to
 ssh -L 8080:localhost:5601 [YOUR-LINUX-SERVER]